procro04/605.617_final_project/README.md

 - There is a python script `visualize_map.py` I am using to see if the generated .pgm file looks anything like the input data.
 - To view run: `python3 visualize_map.py <your_test_data.txt> <your_pgm_out.pgm>`
+- Can also view only the generated test data by leaving out the pgm.
+- Run `--help` for other options.